5T33Z0/Dell-Optiplex-5050-Micro-OpenCore/README.md

 ## About

 OpenCore EFI Folder for the **Dell OptiPlex 5050 Micro Small Form Factor** Desktop with an Intel® Core™ i5-7500T.
 This model has no Wi-Fi/BT module (yet) – it's connected via LAN.
 I am basically using it as a streaming box connected to my TV via HDMI controlled via a Wireless Keyboard (Logitec 400k+).
+I get 4k resolution at 60 Hz in Windows – I can't seem to enable it in macOS, though (no LSPCON).

 I've generated the base EFI folder with OpCore Simplify but I had to modify and tweak it a bit:

-- I added IRQ fixes for working audio
+- Added IRQ fixes so audio works
 - Added a proper framebufer patch so that on-bord graphics acceleration would work.
 - Added a modified DMAR table with stripped Reserved Memory Regions so that the `DisableIOMaper` quirk is not required and `AppleVTD` does work.